 Trouper, along with his caregiver Dorothy “Dot” Lee, will appear in an episode of “Unlikely Animal Friends” on Saturday, May 21 at 8/7c PM on Nat Geo WILD, where their unusual relationship will be highlighted.

-WEP offers educational programs to public and private schools in Southwest Florida, along with soon-to-come video curriculum across the United States.
-Summer camp and after-school sessions also are available to and in collaboration with schools, churches, libraries, rehabilitation clinics, community events, and more.
+WEP offers educational programs to public and private schools in Southwest Florida.
+Summer camp and after-school sessions also are available to and in collaboration with schools, churches, libraries, nursing homes and senior living facilities, rehabilitation clinics, community events, and more.
 Learn more about our programs for: